grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 Ten minutes later, Chips climbed up into the control room and reported to Hemi, interspersed with much swearing, that the main ballast valves should work as expected, at least as far as her limited ability to test them without sinking the boat would allow.
 Hemi checked over the state of their batteries and other systems and noted everything with a pencil on a clipboard.
 He got on the external PA and called Shakes to the control room.

-Shakes appeared on the bridge at the top of the _Prospect's_ sail.
+Shakes appeared on the bridge at the top of the _Prospect_'s sail.
 He looked down at Hemi through the open hatch into the control room and called to him,  "Ya fuckin' ready Hemi?"

 "Almost.
 I need you to take the _Gnat_ off a hundred meters or so.
 We are going to bring the _Prospect_ down to just sail-out, and creep at two knots.
 We will hold it steady.
 Then it is all you: dive the _Gnat_, come up underneath, you should see the mating collar just about under where the sail would be on the bottom --- about one-third of the way forward from the stern.
 Bring the _Gnat_ up under, and _gently_ pop your mating collar into ours, and if you boys did not miss on the location of the docking clamps by too much, you should be able to lock into the hull of the _Prospect_...like a male angler fish."